GabrielDCelery/personal-notes/02_area/system-design/scale-gut-check-deep-dive.md

 ---

-## ~10,000 RPS — DB read load
+## ~10,000 RPS — Helpers for each pressure point

 A well-known consumer app, a high-traffic media site, a popular API.

 - **What this is:** ~864M requests/day.
 You're a real product.
-- **The dominant bottleneck:** Postgres reads cap around 10K/sec on a single instance.
-You're approaching that ceiling.
+- **The fundamental architecture doesn't change shape.** You still have one app, one DB, one cache layer.
+But vertical scaling has stopped being the answer — you can't just provision a bigger server.
+Instead you introduce helpers for each individual pressure point.
-- **The answer:** caching.
-Redis/Memcached absorbs hot reads (user sessions, product listings, popular content) without touching Postgres at all.
+- **Redis/Memcached** absorbs hot reads (user sessions, product listings, popular content) without touching Postgres at all.
 A good cache hit rate (60–80%) means your DB might only see 2–4K actual queries/sec — well within a single instance's capacity.
+- **CDN** absorbs static load (JS, CSS, images) before it hits origin at all.
+Not the dominant bottleneck answer, but it fits the tier: offload the pressure before it reaches the component that can't handle it.

-**A single well-tuned server can handle 10K RPS for most workloads.** You don't add more app servers because one can't cope — you add them because you need zero-downtime deploys and can't afford a single hardware failure to take you down.
+- **A single well-tuned server can handle 10K RPS for most workloads.** You don't add more app servers because one can't cope — you add them because you need zero-downtime deploys and can't afford a single hardware failure to take you down.
 That's a reliability decision, not a scale decision.
 - **Resilience:** this is where you harden each component individually so it survives what's coming next.
-A read replica gives you a hot standby — if the primary dies, you promote the replica and you're back online in seconds instead of waiting for a restore.
-Monitoring gives you visibility into which component is struggling before it becomes an outage.
+A read replica gives you a hot standby — if the primary dies, you promote and you're back online in seconds.
+Monitoring gives visibility into which component is struggling before it becomes an outage.
 Circuit breakers on external API calls mean a downstream failure doesn't cascade into your failure.

-You're not just making things faster — you're making sure each piece can take a hit.
+**The key insight:** you're not changing what the system does, you're making sure each component is hardened for the load it will face.
+Any component you didn't prepare becomes the weak link.
+The system survives not because it's bigger but because each individual piece is ready.

 ---

-## ~100,000 RPS — Write throughput and app-tier limits
+## ~100,000 RPS — The shape of work changes

 A major consumer product, a large fintech or logistics platform, a top-50 website.

 - **What this is:** ~8.6B requests/day.
+- **You're no longer building a traditional application.** The familiar patterns stop working — not because they're badly implemented, but because the load makes them structurally impossible.
+A synchronous order placement that works fine at 10K will cause cascading failures at 100K.
+The answer isn't a bigger server or a better cache — it's changing the shape of the work itself.
 - **The dominant bottleneck:** two things converge.
 A single Postgres instance tops out around 1K write transactions/sec.
 And the app tier itself starts hitting its ceiling — Node.js caps at roughly 10–50K RPS per node, Nginx around 50–100K RPS.
 Even Go, which can push past 100K RPS, is at its limit.
-At 10K RPS the app server was fine and only the DB needed help; at 100K RPS both layers need horizontal scaling.
+At 10K RPS the app server was fine and only the DB needed help; at 100K RPS both layers need horizontal scaling — not for HA, but just to survive the load.

 ### Database strategies